 Harvests by community groups and by resident trout licence holders are reported in logbooks.
 Innu Nation guardians compile catch statistics from daily records of landings by family (Reddin et al. 2002).
 Total harvests are estimated by adjusting the logbook catches proportionately to the number of fishers reporting out of the total licenced/designated (Reddin et al. 2005).
 In 2001, reporting rates were 100% for the Innu Nation fishery in Sheshatshiu, 71% for the Labrador Inuit Association (LIA), and 79% for the resident trout fishery (Reddin et al. 2002).
 For the 2002 fishery, reporting rates were 97% for the Innu Nation fishery in Sheshatshiu, 82% for the Labrador Inuit Association fishery in Lake Melville and northern Labrador, and 84% for the resident food fishery in Lake Melville and southern Labrador (Reddin et al. 2004).
 In 2004, reporting rates for the various fisheries were 86% for the LIA fishery in Lake Melville and northern Labrador, 83% for the Innu Nation fishery in Sheshatshiu, 96% for the resident food fishery in Lake Melville, northern and southern Labrador, and 80% for the Labrador Metis Nation (LMN) fishery (Reddin et al. 2005).
-The combined return rate for the 2014 fisheries was 64%.
+The combined return rate for the 2014 fisheries was 64% and in 2015 it was 79%.

-Details of the harvests of Atlantic salmon by size group (small salmon, large salmon) in terms of weight (kg) and number of fish overall and by Salmon Fishing Area are provided in Table 4 for the years 2000 to 2014.
-Harvests of Atlantic salmon in the Labrador subsistence fisheries ranged from 15.6 t in 2000 to 41.4 t in 2011 (Table 4).
-With the exception of 2013, the small salmon size group comprises greater than 55% of the total harvest by weight, usually greater than 70% by number of salmon harvested (Table 4).
-In terms of number of salmon harvested, the subsistence food fisheries annually harvested 4,800 to 11,100 small salmon over the period 2000 to 2014 and large salmon harvests ranged from 1,400 to 6,400 fish, with the peak catches of small salmon in 2011 and large salmon in 2013 (Table 4).
+Details of the harvests of Atlantic salmon by size group (small salmon, large salmon) in terms of weight (kg) and number of fish overall and by Salmon Fishing Area are provided in Table 3 for the years 2000 to 2015.
+Harvests of Atlantic salmon in the Labrador subsistence fisheries ranged from 15.6t in 2000 to 42.4t in 2015 (Table 3).
+With the exception of 2013 and 2015, the small salmon size group comprises greater than 50% of the total harvest by weight, usually greater than 70% by number of salmon harvested (Table 3).
+In terms of number of salmon harvested, the subsistence food fisheries annually harvested 4,800 to 11,100 small salmon over the period 2000 to 2015 and large salmon harvests ranged from 1,400 to 6,400 fish, with the peak catches of small salmon in 2011 and large salmon in 2013 (Table 3).

 There are annual variations in the harvest levels among the Salmon Fishing Areas in Labrador.
-On average over the period 2000 to 2014, the proportions of the total harvest, by number, of Atlantic salmon have been equally partitioned between SFA 1A and SFA 1B at about 30% each and the remaining 40% from the southern Labrador area (Table 4).
-For small salmon, the average over the 2000 to 2014 period has been 27% and 30% of the total for SFA 1A and 1B, respectively, with the highest percentage, 43% from southern Labrador SFA 2 (Table 4; Figure 4).
-For large salmon number numbers harvested, the percentages are more closely split among the three fishing areas, 36%, 32% and 32%, for SFA 1A, 1B and 2, respectively (Table 4; Figure 4).
+On average over the period 2000 to 2015, the proportions of the total harvest, by number, of Atlantic salmon have been equally partitioned between SFA 1A and SFA 1B at about 30% each and the remaining 40% from the southern Labrador area (Table 3).
+For small salmon, the average over the 2000 to 2015 period has been 27% and 30% of the total for SFA 1A and 1B, respectively, with the highest percentage, 43%, from southern Labrador SFA 2 (Table 3; Figure 4).
+For large salmon numbers harvested, the percentages are more closely split among the three fishing areas, 36%, 32% and 32%, for SFA 1A, 1B and 2, respectively (Table 3; Figure 4).

-Harvests are separated for the Labrador resident trout fishery (Table 5) and the aboriginal food, social and ceremonial (FSC) fisheries (Table 6).
+Harvests are separated for the Labrador resident trout fishery (Table 4) and the aboriginal Food, Social and Ceremonial (FSC) fisheries (Table 5).